winiar93/practice-git-merge-and-rebase/README.md

 5) Switch to new_feature branch `git switch new_feature`
 6) Perform `git merge main`

-In This step similar message should appear:
+In This step, a similar message should appear:

 ![Alt text](git_merge_conflict.png?raw=true "Title")